tithi021/spa_framework/README.md

 # spa_framework

+SPA is a single page application building in angularjs.

-# Additional instructions for help to run this project.
+Additional instructions for help to run this project.
 In the Command Prompt, execute the following commend -

 git clone git@github.com:tithi021/spa_framework.git After cloned your app then enter the following command -